 - Edit the field

-Note: Editing a field to match the Enterprise value does not remove the override.
-The field must be reset explicitly.
+Note: Editing a field to match the inherited value does not remove the override.
+The Reset action must be used.

 Summary of Location Overrides